Bensk-96/trading-engine-alpaca/README.md

 # Trading Engine on Alpaca Broker

 ## Introduction
-This project presents a trading engine tailored for medium-frequency trading environments on Alpaca Broker(Why?
+This project presents a trading engine tailored for medium-frequency trading environments on Alpaca Broker(Why Alpaca?
 It is comission free).
 Built with Python, it leverages asynchronous programming and object-oriented principles for efficient market data processing and trade order management.
 The engine is versatile, supporting sophisticated trading strategies like one demonstrated here, which uses a Hidden Markov Model for market regime identification.

 ## Key Components
 - DataClient: Fetches and processes real-time market data, including 1-minute bars, trades, and quotes, alongside order updates via WebSocket.